jennybuni/retrobun/content/posts/starting-your-collection/index.md

 ## Step Three: Decide What Kind of Collector You Want to Be

-Some collectors focus on just one series (Pokémon-only shelves are very real).
+Some collectors focus on just one series (Pokémon-only shelves are very real, I should know, I have one).
 Others try to collect entire console libraries.
 And then there are hybrid collectors who just pick up whatever sparks joy.

 If you’re starting small, I recommend focusing on one series or one console.
 Pokémon alone is a deep rabbit hole: the Game Boy era, the GBA remakes, spin-offs like Pokémon Pinball (with the built-in rumble!), and even oddities like Hey You, Pikachu! for the N64.
 Narrowing your focus will save you money and keep things fun.